 - Designating authorities should make their list of designated, proscribed, dissolved, or banned organisations both public and easily accessible.
 In addition, they should ensure their listing procedures are transparent, making clear reference to the legislative provision which underpins the lists, the legal and practical consequences for listed entities, and the appeal and review processes in place.
 We further recommend that designating bodies implement a system whereby such decisions and relevant evidence can be made available for judicial inspection and oversight. - Ensure that there is a separate listing process for the designation of terrorist groups that does not conflate these listings with groups that are anti-constitutional, subject to political proscription, or any other status that is not terrorist.
-This would ensure that the greater stringency of counterterrorism measures, whether online or offline, is not applied to groups that are not terrorist in nature, and thereby forestall breaches of human rights law by engaging in disproportionate action.
+This would ensure that the greater stringency of counterterrorism measures, whether online or offline, is not applied to groups that are not terrorist in nature, and thereby forestall breaches of human rights law by engaging in disproportionate action. - Enforce a three-layered system to adjudicate illegal content in the rule of law.

-Clarity on the online terrorist content

-- Enforce a three-layered system to adjudicate illegal content in the rule of law.
 This would be content that is produced by a designated or proscribed organisation that leads to the commission of a terrorist offence.
 This can then be enforced by a regulatory body which makes this implementable for tech companies and a Classification Office that bans specific material so the adjudication of what constitutes as terrorist content is made by public entities rather than private entities. - Explicitly state in statutory form that online content which incites violence is illegal where it is already illegal offline, and thus ensure that offline and online laws applicable to speech are aligned.
 This in tandem with designation will ensure that terrorist content which incites violence, but that is not created by a designated entity, can be identified and moderated as such. - Provide concrete examples of content that are illegal under such a framework and content that has been implicated in successful prosecutions to aid tech company moderators' understanding in what should be removed on legal grounds.
-This can be done by creating an institution such as the Classification Office in New Zealand. - Provide a clear definition of "terrorist content" in online regulation or Terrorism Acts to ensure that, with a basis in principles established by law, tech companies can direct their moderation efforts at content that otherwise falls out of the scope of designated terrorist groups.
-Provision might, for example, be made to automatically designate lone actors as terrorists, so that material from lone actors committing an attack, including manifestos and livestreams, is by default illegal and tech companies therefore entitled to remove it.
-This is vital to ensure that online counterterrorism becomes better at removing far-right terrorist material.
+This can be done by creating an institution such as the Classification Office in New Zealand. - Reflect the emerging threat landscape by designating more far-right terrorist groups to accurately reflect and respond to the danger stemming from national and trans-national far-right terrorist groups.